YGVilela/Dynamical-Billiards/README.md

 - **3-dimensional billiards:** Initially, the goal is to be able to simulate the dynamics on [ellipsoids](https://en.wikipedia.org/wiki/Ellipsoid), but this may evolve to the simulation of other surfaces (or even higher dimensions).

-- **User defined boundaries:** Ideally we would like to be able to simulate the dynamics regardless of the table's boundary, but we will probably start with convex billiards.
+- **User defined boundaries [IMPLEMENTED (convex)]:** Ideally we would like to be able to simulate the dynamics regardless of the table's boundary, but we will probably start with convex billiards.

-  - Some classical curves are defined by parts, so we have to be careful about ill defined tangent vectors.
+  - **To do:** Some classical curves are defined by parts, so we have to be careful about ill defined tangent vectors.

 - **Stochastic ball-cushion interactions:** Besides the classical (simmetrical) reflection, we want to allow the ball-cushion interaction to be probabilistic.
 I still have to learn a lot about the subject, but I'll probably use the [Feres Random Map](https://arxiv.org/pdf/2005.01892.pdf).